oddsdk/ts-odd/README.md

 3. The lobby shows what your app wants to access in your file system.
 4. You approve or deny these permissions and get redirected back to your app.
 5. Your app collects the encrypted information (UCANs & file system secrets).
-6. You can create a user session.
+6. Your app can create a user session.

 ```ts
 // We define a `Permissions` object,